spack/spack/lib/spack/docs/tutorial_basics.rst

   -- gcc ubuntu16.04-x86_64 ---------------------------------------
   gcc@5.4.0  gcc@4.7

 The compilers are maintained in a YAML file.
-Later in the tutorial you will learn how to configure compilers by hand for special cases.
+Later in the tutorial, you will learn how to configure compilers by hand for special cases.
 Spack also has tools to add compilers, and compilers built with Spack can be added to the configuration.